blog posts

 In the file processing process (using traditional programming languages), a file is defined in applications, so any change in the structure of that file usually requires the modification of all the programs that use it.

-Database systems provide logical data independence – in other words, it is possible to make changes to the logical structure of the database without having to make changes to the database applications.
+Database systems provide logical data independence; in other words, changes can be made to the database’s logical structure without modifying the database applications.

-For example, if there is a physical structure called PERSON in the database system and you want to add an attribute to PERSON, you only need to modify the logical structure of the database and there is no need to edit existing programs.
+For example, if the database system has a physical structure called PERSON and you want to add an attribute to it, you only need to modify the logical structure of the database; there is no need to edit existing programs.

-(Of course, the program must be modified to be able to use the new column added.)
+(Of course, the program must be modified to use the new column added.)

 Questionnaire optimization

-Most database systems have a subset of optimized optimizations that include a variety of possible implementation strategies for queries related to data interaction and then select the most efficient method.
+Most database systems have a subset of optimized optimizations that include a variety of possible implementation strategies for queries related to data interaction.
+The most efficient method is then selected.

 The strategy chosen is called the query execution program.
-The optimizer makes its decisions using considerations such as the size of the tables involved in the query, what the criteria are, and the type of logical operator (AND, OR, or NOT) in the WHERE statement.
+The optimizer makes its decisions based on considerations such as the size of the tables involved in the query, the criteria, and the type of logical operator (AND, OR, or NOT) in the WHERE statement.

 Data integrity

 One of the tasks of a database system is to identify incompatible logical data and reject its storage in a database.
 (A clear example of this is February 30, or 5:77:00 p.m., two examples of conflicting data.)
-In addition, most real-world problems implemented by database systems have integration constraints rather than everything.
+In addition, most real-world problems implemented by database systems have integration constraints.

 Implement properly.
-(An example of an integration constraint might be an employee’s organizational number, which should be a five-digit number.)
+(An example of an integration constraint might be an employee’s organizational number, which should be five digits.)

-The data integration task can be performed by working in a database application or database management system (DBMS).
-In most cases, this task must be performed by the DBMS.
+The data integration task can be done in a database application or database management system (DBMS).
+In most cases, however, the DBMS must perform this task.

-A database system is a multi-user software system, meaning that many applications can access a database at the same time.
-Therefore, every database system must have some kind of control mechanism to ensure that several programs that try to update the same data do so in a controlled manner.
+A database system is a multi-user software, meaning many applications can access a database simultaneously.
+Therefore, every database system must have some control mechanism to ensure that several programs that try to update the same data do so in a controlled manner.

 The following is an example of a problem that may arise if a database system does not include such control mechanisms:

-- The two joint owners of this bank account, Ms. A and Mr. B, refer to two different bank tellers and each withdraws $ 1,000 at the same time.
+2. The two joint owners of this bank account, Ms. A and Mr. B, refer to two different bank tellers, each of whom withdraws $ 1,000 at the same time.

-- After completing this transaction, the amount of money in bank account 4711 should be $ 0 and not $ 1000.
-All database systems have the necessary mechanisms to deal with things like the above scenario.
+3. After completing this transaction, the amount of bank account 4711 should be $0, not $1000.
+Like the above, all database systems have the necessary mechanisms to deal with these scenarios.

 Backup and restore

-A database system must have a subsystem that is responsible for recovering hardware or software errors.
-For example, if a crash occurs while updating 100 rows of tables by a database application, the recovery subsystem must reset all executed updates.
-This is done to ensure the compatibility of the relevant data after the error occurs.
+A database system must have a subsystem responsible for recovering hardware or software errors.
+For example, suppose a crash occurs while a database application updates 100 rows of tables.
+In that case, the recovery subsystem must reset all executed updates to ensure the compatibility of the relevant data after the error occurs.

 Database Security

-One of the most important security concepts associated with a database is authentication and permissions.
+Authentication and permissions are the most essential concepts associated with a database.
 Authentication is the process of authenticating user information to prevent unauthorized use of the system by unauthorized users.
-Authentication is usually done by requiring the user to enter a username and password.
+Authentication usually requires the user to enter a username and password.

-Licensing refers to the process that takes place after a user has been authenticated.
-During this process, the system determines what resources a particular user can use.
+Licensing occurs after a user has been authenticated.
+The system determines what resources a particular user can use during this process.